thoun/azul/README.md

 or one button which will turn on scoring for all of the players

 +10 on scoring is cropped a bit

-I tried also the variant
-it is a bit confusing that nothing happens when you select the column for your tile maybe you should move it immediately and score later or maybe just put a ghost tile in its place (with opacity) and when everybody decides, remove it and score as ususal don't know which is easier anyway the game is ready for public alpha so we will ask the publisher for approval

-and some stats are needed
-at least for different scoring and additionally please check spectator mode as there are some js errors there